2025 Singaporean general election: Results

-News outlets reported the full results by around 02:00 the following morning; all reported that the PAP secured 65.57% of the national vote, marking an improvement of over four percentage points from 2020.
-It won 87 out of 97 parliamentary seats, maintaining the two-thirds majority it has held since Singapore's independence.
-The party won over 80% of the vote in three constituencies, with Queenstown SMC being won with the highest vote share of 81.12%.
-A record 31 female candidates were elected for the fifth consecutive election, constituting approximately 32% of Parliament.
+Since the 2015 general election, the ELD has released a sample count before the official results; the official reason is to curb speculation and reduce reliance on unofficial sources during the counting process.
+By 22:55 on polling day, all sample counts had been released, showing the PAP ahead in all constituencies except the WP-held Aljunied GRC, Sengkang GRC, and Hougang SMC.
+News outlets reported the full results the following morning, with the PAP securing 65.57% of the national vote, marking an improvement of over four percentage points from 2020.
+It won 87 out of 97 parliamentary seats, maintaining the two-thirds supermajority it had held since independence.
+The party won over 80% of the vote in three constituencies, with Queenstown SMC registering the highest vote share of 81.12%.
+A record 31 female candidates were elected, constituting approximately 32% of Parliament.

-A total of 27 candidates forfeited their election deposits after failing to secure the minimum 12.5% of valid votes in their respective constituencies.
-(Note: In the five-member Ang Mo Kio GRC, the SUP and PPP teams received 10.84% and 10.21% of the vote.
-In the five-member Tampines GRC, the PPP and NSP teams received 0.43% and 0.18% of the vote.
-The NSP also lost their deposits in the five-member Sembawang GRC, securing 2.32% of the vote.
-PAR candidates Lim Tean and Kumar Appavoo polled 8.35% in Potong Pasir SMC and 7.36% in Radin Mas SMC, respectively.)
-In addition to winning ten seats, the WP was offered and accepted two NCMP seats, as its candidates in Jalan Kayu SMC and Tampines GRC recorded the highest vote shares among defeated opposition contenders.
+In addition to winning ten seats, the WP was offered and accepted two NCMP seats, as its candidates in Jalan Kayu SMC and Tampines GRC recorded the highest vote shares among defeated opposition candidates.
 The final overseas votes were tabulated on 15 May.
 According to ELD, 5,966 out of 8,091 overseas votes cast their ballots, while 7,808 out of 9,146 postal votes had been downloaded.
 3,363 votes were accepted for counting out of the 6,097 that had been received in Singapore by the deadline stipulated on 13 May.
-A majority of the vote shares were slightly changed, but the overall popularity vote were otherwise the same.
+Most vote shares were slightly changed, but the overall popularity vote was otherwise the same.
 In total, 9,329 votes were cast and 116 were rejected.

 Out of 2,627,026 registered electors, 2,438,610 votes were cast, including 42,945 rejected ballots.
 At 92.47%, the election recorded Singapore's lowest voter turnout since 1968.